Diana Becton: Contra Costa County District Attorney

 In April 2021, Becton's office filed charges against former Danville Police Officer Andrew Hall, for the 2018 killing of Laudemer Arboleda while on duty.
 Becton said that Hall used "unreasonable and unnecessary force" when he shot Arboleda during an attempted traffic stop.
 A jury convicted Hall for assault with a deadly weapon, and deadlocked on the charge for voluntary manslaughter.
 In March 2022, Hall was sentenced to six years in prison.

+In September 2021, Becton's office refused to file any charges against the driver who killed Gregg Knapp as he rode his bicycle, despite that driver operating their vehicle in a bicycle lane, apparently due to being distracted.
+Becton's office declined repeated requests to offer any explanation for their refusal to uphold the law in this case, issuing only the following typograhic-error-ridden statement: "Bicycle fatalities are devastating events.
+Following through [sic] review of the investigation, the Office of the District Attorney has determined that there is insufficient evidence to satisfy the requisite standard of criminal negligence on the part of the suspect driver.
+That [sic] dangers of distracted driving are well known, to truly promote road safety motorists need to be attentive drivers as well."

 In the June 2022 election, Becton secured a majority of the vote and won re-election, defeating opponent Mary Knox.
 Columnist Mark Z. Babarak wrote that Becton successfully campaigned on both public safety and criminal justice reform.
-Becton was able to win while other progressive District Attorneys like Chesa Boudin lost election.
+Becton was able to win while Chesa Boudin, another progressive District Attorney in the Bay Area, lost his election.
 In an interview after the election, Becton noted that her campaign's messaging on a) public safety and b) accountability for public officials and police officers resonated the most with voters.
 Becton declined to opine on Boudin's campaign performance.